LucaCanali/Miscellaneous/Spark_Notes/Spark_SQL_UDF_examples_Mandelbrot/Spark_SQL_UDF_example_Mandelbrot_Python.md

 ## The vanilla ASCII version

-**UDF:** This is an helper function, it implements the "Escape time algorithm" for the Mandelbrot set visualization as a Spark user defined function.
+**UDF:** This is a helper function, it implements the "escape time algorithm" for the Mandelbrot set visualization as a Spark user defined function.
 Inputs: *cR and cI* represent the point in the set/image to evaluate (c is a complex number).
 *maxIterations* is maximum number of iterations.